 Are Your Gums Bleeding When Flossing?

 What happens if you floss and your gums bleed?
-If it only happens once, it may be something simple like a new dental floss has irritated your gums.
+If it only happens once, it may be something simple like a new dental floss that has irritated your gums.
 Your gums could also bleed if you floss too aggressively.
 You want to apply gentle pressure when flossing.
-You’re not sawing a log here.

 Get More Flossing Facts